IPocea/easy_invoice/README.md

 - run `npm i` in both frontend and backend folder
 - in backend foldr write an .env file with the below keys:
-  - `mongoDB` - the link with the mongoDB database
+  - `mongoDB` - the link with the mongoDB database.
+You should create an user with admin role directly in database, with the keys you will find in users/dto/create-user.dto.ts file
   - `accessTokenSecret` - secret for access token
   - `refreshTokenSecret` - secret for refresh token
   - `resetTokenSecret` - secret for reset token